 Fresh cranberries will start to appear in stores early November and sometimes as soon as late October.
-If you pick up a few bags of cranberries, you can even freeze them for later.
+If you pick up a few bags of cranberries, you can freeze them for later.

 What should cranberry sauce taste like?